10 April 2003 from the USS

 Joe sez:

 Great!
 We won't be needing it.
-I did pass on Chris Ropers name and info to
+I did pass on Chris Ropers name and info

 the LT for a sportscan and LBV's (2).
 It's all rather fluid right now.